 How do I keep my hands warm for winter photography?

 Mittens perform well and keep my hands warm during transit to a photo shoot.
 However, when the journey involves climbing, gloves are the better choice.
 Nevertheless, circumstances often dictate the gear necessary to get the job done.
 On the other hand, preparation and planning almost always yield the best results.
 With this in mind, I’ve noticed that more often than not, the simple solution is usually best.
 Therefore, in the winter months, I carry a few packs of Grabber’s biodegradable hand warmers.
 While in transit to a shoot, I place a warmer in each mitten or glove.
 Upon arrival, I normally remove the glove from my shooting hand and merely hold the warmer in hand.
-This method allows full use of my fingers while still keeping my fingertips warm and ready to make necessary camera adjustment.
+This method allows full use of my fingers while still keeping my fingertips warm and ready to make necessary camera adjustments.

 Why use Grabber biodegradable hand warmers?